stanfordpython/course-reader/3-object-oriented-python.md

 type(result)       # => Point
 ```

 Wow, pretty neat!
-We added two points together and got another point as the result.
+We added two `Point` objects together and got another `Point` as the result.
 The resulting value also had the appropriate `x` and `y` coordinates.

 So, how is this happening?
 When you add two things together in Python, it actually calls the `__add__` function under the hood.
 Writing `p1 + p2`, is equivalent to calling `p1.__add__(p2)`.
 The way we wrote that function, `p1` is `self` and `p2` is `other`.
 Then, that function returns a new `Point` object whose `x` coordinate is the sum of `self.x` (3) and `other.x` (9) and does the same for `y`.